Toloka/docs/en/guide/concepts/sandbox.md

 {% endnote %}

-To move tasks from the sandbox to the production version:
+To move projects from the sandbox to the production version:

 1. Link the sandbox and production version accounts: